-The Honourable Madam Justice Susan Cooper
+The Honourable Madam Justice Susan Cooper, Chief Justice

-Madam Justice Cooper received a Bachelor of Science in 1983 and a Bachelor of Laws in 1987 from the University of Alberta.
+Chief Justice Cooper received a Bachelor of Science in 1983 and a Bachelor of Laws in 1987 from the University of Alberta.
 She was called to the Northwest Territories Bar in 1988, the Alberta Bar in 1990, and the Nunavut Bar in 1999.
-Madam Justice Cooper was an associate at the law firm of Cooper Johnson in Yellowknife, NWT from 1988 to 1992 and practised as a sole practitioner in Yellowknife from 1992 to 1993.
+Chief Justice Cooper was an associate at the law firm of Cooper Johnson in Yellowknife, NWT from 1988 to 1992 and practised as a sole practitioner in Yellowknife from 1992 to 1993.
 She practiced in Iqaluit from 1993 to 1998.
 She was a partner at Chandler & Cooper from 1998 to the date of her appointment.
 From 1999 to the appointment, she was the first Law Clerk to the Legislative Assembly of Nunavut.
 Her main practice areas include criminal, family, civil, child protection, municipal, administrative, employment and parliamentary law.

 The Honorable Madam Justice Susan Charlesworth